Chenguiti6444/French-Climate-Tweets-Classification-and-Sentiment-Analysis/README.md

 # French Climate Tweets Classification and Sentiment Analysis

 ## Overview
 This project aimed to analyze and classify French tweets related to climate change and drought using Natural Language Processing (NLP) and Machine Learning techniques.
-The process involved scraping tweets using the `snscrape` Python library, preprocessing the text to remove noise and standardize it, and manually labeling the dataset for sentiment polarity (positive or negative).
+The process involved scraping tweets using the `snscrape` Python library, preprocessing the text, and manually labeling the tweets for sentiment polarity (positive or negative).
 The dataset was visualized through word clouds and co-occurrence networks to identify common themes and word associations.

 Several Machine Learning models, including Naive Bayes, Support Vector Machines (SVM), and Random Forest, were trained and evaluated for their performance in predicting tweet polarity.
 Techniques such as oversampling and grid search were used to enhance model performance.
 Additionally, pretrained Word2Vec embeddings were fine-tuned on the dataset to improve text representation and classification accuracy.